demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 There is no context output for this command.
 ### core-iocs-enable
 ***
-Enables IOCs in the XDR server.
+Enables IOCs in the Cortex server.

 #### Base Command